eBay’s Listing Policies

 Few issues set sellers to arguing more than eBay’s rules on linking.
 In your auction item description, you can use the following links:

-A link that opens an e-mail window on the prospective buyer’s browser so that the buyer can send you an e-mail
+A link that sends a member to eBay messages so that the buyer can send you an e-mail.

 Links to more photo images of the item you’re selling.